Deploy MOSTLY AI to a Google GKE cluster

 .

-Give the pods at least 10 minutes to start properly and establish the necessary connections between services.
+Give the pods some time (~5-10 minutes) to start and establish the necessary connections between services.

 After you see that all pods have a successful startup, you can continue with the post-deployment tasks.